drduh/macOS-Security-and-Privacy-Guide/README.md

 They are capable of monitoring and blocking **incoming** and **outgoing** network connections.
 However, they may require the use of a (closed source) third party kernel extension.

-If the number of choices of allowing/blocking network connections is overwhelming, I recommend using **Silent Mode** with connections allowed, then periodically check your settings to gain understanding of what various applications are doing.
+If the number of choices of allowing/blocking network connections is overwhelming, use **Silent Mode** with connections allowed, then periodically check your settings to gain understanding of what various applications are doing.

 It is worth noting that these firewalls can be bypassed by programs running as **root** or in kernel space, but they are still worth having - just don't expect absolute protection.